kcp-dev/kcp/docs/content/concepts/apis/cached-resources.md

     cloud.example.com/visibility: Public
 ```

-## Exporting CachedResources
+## Exporting ClusterCachedResources

-You can project the replicated read-only objects of a CachedResource into a workspace using the standard APIExport-APIBinding relationship.
-Create an APIExport and define [virtual resource](./exporting-apis.md#virtual-resources) for the associated [CachedResourceEndpointSlice](#cachedresourceendpointslice).
+You can project the replicated read-only objects of a ClusterCachedResource into a workspace using the standard APIExport-APIBinding relationship.
+Create an APIExport and define [virtual resource](./exporting-apis.md#virtual-resources) for the associated [ClusterCachedResourceEndpointSlice](#clustercachedresourceendpointslice).
 Consumers can then bind to it.

 **Example user story:**